This is the web site of Doug Hansford, a registered dietitian-nutritionist (RDN) and certified LEAP therapist (CLT).

 - a personal or family history of allergies

-I meet clients by appointment — sometimes at my office, but virtual visits are available for any person via either phone contact (most commonly-chosen option) or for those who want face-to-face contact, a free, secure (end-to-end encrypted) Internet video conference (call, text, or email for details — all you need is a computer with a camera, mic, and speakers — most laptops have this — and Internet access, of course).
+I meet clients by appointment — sometimes at my office, but virtual visits are available for any person currently in Michigan via either phone contact (most commonly-chosen option) or for those who want face-to-face contact, a free, secure (end-to-end encrypted) Internet video conference (call, text, or email for details — all you need is a computer with a camera, mic, and speakers — most laptops have this — and Internet access, of course).
 An initial food-sensitivity assessment visit is about 30 minutes in which I come to understand your story, your concerns.
 I also evaluate for a potential nutrition plan.
-Weight-management and other non-food-sensitivity concerns can be longer.
+Weight-management and other non-food-sensitivity concerns can be longer — typically an hour-long session.
 By the end of that first meeting, we will have agreed on next steps as appropriate.
 Non-food-sensitivity issues are often addressed in a single consultation.

 Not all my clients who believe that they have food sensitivities will undergo the LEAP therapy with its requisite blood test.
 Part of my initial consultation is to evaluate client symptoms and signs to determine whether FODMAP, LEAP, or other protocols are likely to be a preferred course of action.